If you decide to download the macOS Monterey beta on your Mac, there are some steps you should take before you initiate the download.

 Learn How to Downgrade

-Before you install the macOS Monterey beta, you should explore the downgrade options that will bring you back to macOS Big Sur.
+Before you install the macOS Monterey beta, you should explore the downgrade options that will bring you back to older macOS software.

 If you decide that you don’t like macOS Monterey’s changes or there are too many problems, you can downgrade back to older macOS software on your device pretty easily if you are prepared.